fiatconnect/specification/fiatconnect-api.md

 include a single `/clock` endpoint, which simply returns the server's current timestamp.
 Servers MUST implement this endpoint.
 With this information, the client can determine the offset between their local time and server time, and synchronize on clocks (to an acceptable approximation).
 The exact method by which clients determine the clock offset is an implementation detail left to the client.
-(For example, a relatively easy and inexpensive method that incoroporates round-trip delay is the approach taken by the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_synchronization_algorithm).)
+(For example, a relatively easy and inexpensive method that incorporates round-trip delay is the approach taken by the [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol#Clock_synchronization_algorithm).)

 ### 3.2.1. `GET /clock`